 Truth be told, this isn’t actually the cheapest place to buy a house in Devon.
 But….
 There are bargains to be had.
-Places like Ivybridge and South Brent will definitely have the odd house pop up for £180,000 or there abouts.
+We ran a test search in March 2022 and found 2 bedroom properties in Ivybridge and Kingsbridge for between £150,000-£180,000.

 East Devon offers some great opportunities for property under 200k, and Axminster is a lovely spot for sure.
 With the coastline of Devon and Dorset a short hop away, a rail link to London and a small town vibe, this makes a nice spot for ex-Londoners to find their Devon roots.
 You’re a short drive from Exeter, and the airport, and Bristol is about an hour and a half away.

 And, at time of writing, we spotted some bargains on 3 bed homes for under £150,000.
 With garden.